higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

 ### 5.1 The Zealot Threshold

-Hold **0.042069%** of the supply (420,690 tokens) to become a “zealot.”
-This comedic figure ensures only big holders get the “cult relic” NFTs.
+Hold **0.042069%** of the supply (420,690 tokens) to become a "zealot."
+This comedic figure ensures only big holders get the "cult relic" NFTs.

 ### 5.2 Registry & Rewards

 An on-chain registry tracks addresses above 420,690 tokens.
-Whenever the token “levels up”:
+Whenever the token "levels up":

-- Everyone still on the registry can claim an NFT commemorating the “old level.”
+- Everyone still on the registry can claim an NFT commemorating the "old level."
-- If you dip below the threshold, you’re pruned.
+- If you dip below the threshold, you're pruned.

 ---